May addendum – 2018

-Well my own experience shows that some years ago I would go to Auctions sometimes 2 or 3 times a month and buy a considerable amount of items from Silver, Gold, Glass and China, Watches and all sorts of things.
-Today I rarely even consider going to Auction, maybe twice a year and this year not even that and for next year – with the latest unjustified increases and costs, fees and Premiums – I doubt I’ll go at all.
+Well my own experience shows that some years ago I would go to Auctions sometimes 2 or 3 times a month and buy a considerable amount of items from Silver, Gold, Glass and China, and Watches of course – in fact all sorts of things.
+Today I have to consider carefully if I go to Auction at all – maybe twice a year and this year not even that and for next year – with the latest unjustified increases and costs, fees and Premiums – I really doubt I’ll go at all.

-The direction I’m heading in now and those that will benefit, will be the private sales outfits, the specialist Internet sellers with minimal costs and who now, today, can offer a true and secure market place for buyers and sellers alike.
-Once again we can have TRUE value items without the insidious artificial, invented added fees and premium practice that frankly for me has ruined the Auction business.
+The direction I’m heading in now and those that will benefit, will be the private sales outfits, the specialist Internet & private sellers with minimal costs and who now, today, can offer a true and secure market place for buyers and sellers alike.
+Once again we can have TRUE value items without the insidious artificial, inventions of added fees and premiums – a practice that frankly for me has ruined the Auction business.

 In fact I’m on-line now checking out a very good vintage watch with some 20 hi-res images, a detailed condition report and a guaranteed and safe payment system in place (I’ve used them before) and at an asking price that is fair.
-A small and acceptable fee for using their scheme is my only extra cost.
+A small and acceptable fee for using their scheme is my only extra cost which I willingly pay.

 So maybe the Auction Houses have done me a favour after all – and made me realise I don’t need them!
 Let them choke on their own inventions – it can’t come soon enough.

 Back to reality – I’m enjoying this on-line sales viewing – it’s fun with no hidden fees and premiums and pretentious bullshit . . .